Educator, Storyteller, Author & Artist

 Weeya is also a board member of the Woodland Indian Art Show & Market.
 She is also their technology administrator, handling their website and social media presence.

-Weeya Michelle Smith currently sits on the Board of a community organization.
+Weeya Calif currently sits on the Board of a community organization.
 It is a community service organization called The Medicine Way and is an outreach service to abused women and their families in the Native American community and surrounding communities.